Guangzhou Explore Private Day Tour

-This exciting sightseeing tour by public transfer and on foot with a friendly local guide will offer you a great opportunity to know the historical city Guangzhou, including numerous cultural attractions and historical landmarks such as the Chen Clan Temple, the Museum of Nanyue King, Shamian Island and Six Banyan Temple.
+This is a private day tour by private vehicle with a friendly local guide, and let you know the historical city Guangzhou.
+The cultural and historical attractions that you will visit are the Chen Clan Temple, the Museum of Nanyue King, Shamian Island, Guangxiao Temple and Cantone Tower etc.

 Guangzhou is the third largest Chinese city and southern China's largest city.
 As of the 2010 census, the city had a population of 12.78 million.